liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/03-understanding-mobile-sdk-calls.markdown

    instance is also important.
 You must create it with an authenticated session that contains a callback instance.
 The callback is required to route the remote service call asynchronously through a background thread, since Android doesn't allow network requests on its main UI thread.
-You also use the callback class to process the service call's results.

 2. In the same Interactor class, use the Guestbook Mobile SDK service instance to call the Guestbook portlet's remote services.
 For example, to get